sudoankit/sudoankit.github.io/sigma.md

 ### Popcorn, TV and Insomnia. <!-- With Jalapenos, cheese and oregano! also the tomato one tastes okay but any movie is better with Schezwan Mulan Sauce!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! -->
 ---

 I watch mosly science fiction and animation.
-A more <a href="https://letterboxd.com/sudoankit/films/">up to date list</a> is here on letterboxd.
+A more <a href="https://letterboxd.com/sudoankit/films/" style="border-bottom: 1px dotted #6c34ef;">up to date list is here on letterboxd.</a>

 - [Dunkirk, December, 2017] <font color="gold">&#x2605;</font> Don't loose hope just like the sheppard's tone.
 - [Blade Runner 2049, November, 2017] <font color="gold">&#x2605;</font> Best Neo-noir post apocalyptic cyberpunk science fiction.